I’ve written before about my #1 Professional Development rule: solve problems, don’t just give information.

-After a decade of speaking at conferences and workshops, the cardinal rule I learned is to always speak from experience.
-Far too many presenters (including me in my early days), get up in front of an audience and talk about things they’ve only heard about – not actually used.
+In my early days, I’d get up in front of an audience and talk about things I’d only heard about – not actually used.

 I could just tell the story of how I went from a bad lesson in Year 1 to a better lesson in Year 2 to a lesson that actually worked in Year 3.